 Trout is the milder of the two fish.
 Particularly when it is cold smoked, it has a subtly smokey flavor, a hint of sweetness and barely any hint of “fishy” flavor.
 This is what makes it compelling to winemakers when they’re looking for fish to pair with their Rosés.

 Trout is also a little different than salmon in texture.
 It flakes softly and has an almost buttery quality in the mouth.
-It offers a plush little pillow of flavor against the crunch of cucumber and the acidic bite of a well-balanced blush wine.
+It offers a plush little pillow of flavor against the crunch of cucumber and the acidic bite of the tangy, Meyer lemon dressing.

-Can you substitute with salmon in this recipe with smoked trout?
+Can you substitute salmon in this recipe for the smoked trout?
 Yes, but…

 Spring Salad with Smoked Trout